Masorr/rock-paper-scissors-lizard-spock/README.md

 - **Game Options**

   - The user is presented with 5 clickable options in the game: Rock, Paper, Scissors, Lizard or Spock.
 Each of these clickable buttons contain a text presenting their choice and also contain a corresponding icon for better style and easier visualisation of each choice.
   - When a button is clicked.
 The buttons will be locked until the computer has made its own move against the player.
-This makes it more user friendly to the player as it will prevent clicking two buttons or more in succession by mistake.
+This makes it more user friendly to the player as it will also prevent clicking two buttons or more in rapid succession by mistake.

 ![Game Options](documentation/game-options.jpg)